stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   A set of 64-bit arithmetic opcodes were [proposed][64bit bip].
-Bitcoin's current math operations are (surprisingly) not able to operate on the full range of bitcoin input and output amounts.
-Combined with other opcodes to access and/or constrain input/output amounts these expanded arithmetic operations could enable new bitcoin wallet functionality.
+Bitcoin's current math operations are (surprisingly) not able to operate on the full range of Bitcoin input and output amounts.
+Combined with other opcodes to access and/or constrain input/output amounts, these expanded arithmetic operations could enable new Bitcoin wallet functionality.

-  [OP_TXHASH][txhash] got a [variant][txhash sponsors] that would enable [transaction sponsorship][topic fee sponsorship].
+  A [variant][txhash sponsors] of [`OP_TXHASH`][txhash] would enable [transaction sponsorship][topic fee sponsorship].

-  Developers proposed two options for giving Script elliptic curve cryptographic operations other than CHECKSIG and friends.
+  Developers proposed two options for giving Script elliptic curve cryptographic operations other than `OP_CHECKSIG` and related operations.
 One [proposes][tweakadd] `OP_TWEAKADD` to enable constructing taproot `scriptPubKeys`.
-The other [proposes][ecmath] more granular elliptic curve opcodes such as `EC_POINT_ADD` motivated by similar functionality, but with more applications such as new signature verifications or multi-signature functionality.
+The other [proposes][ecmath] more granular elliptic curve opcodes such as `EC_POINT_ADD` motivated by similar functionality, but with more potential applications such as new signature verifications or multi-signature functionality.
 Either of these proposals could be combined with `OP_TXHASH` and 64-bit arithmetic (or similar opcodes) to enable functionality similar to CCV.